AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Access_Control.md

-[QUESTION: This topic is very inconsistent in its use of plurals.
-This needs to be cleaned up. ]

 # Asset or AssetType Access Control API
 The Access Control API is used to secure assets by setting their ownership and permissions.
 For more information about OCS access control, see Role-based access control.

 ***
 ## `Get Asset or AssetType Access Control List `
-Get the default `AccessControlList` for the assets and AssetType collections.
+Get the default `AccessControlList` for the assets and asset type collections.
-[QUESTION: Is Assets capitalized?
-What is the plural of AssetType?
-Assets collection, assets collection, asset collections, AssetType collections]

-[QUESTION: is it assets or assets collection?
-Is it AssetType collections?]

 ### Request